-A. Contracts and Manner of Execution.
-The City shall not be bound by any contract, except as hereinafter provided, unless it is in writing, approved by the city council and signed on behalf of the City by the mayor and city clerk or by such other officer or officers as shall be designated by the city council.
-Any of said officers shall sign a contract on behalf of the City when directed to do so by ordinance, resolution, or other order of the city council.

-- B. City Manager Authority to Contract.
-By ordinance or resolution the city council may authorize the city manager to bind the City, with or without a written contract, including by purchase order, for the acquisition of equipment, materials, supplies, labor, services or other items included within the budget approved by the city council, and shall by ordinance impose a monetary limit upon such authority. - C. Surplus Property.
-The city council shall by ordinance or resolution provide a method for the sale or exchange of personal property not needed in the City service or not fit for the purpose for which intended, and for the conveyance of title thereto.
+- A. Contracts and Manner of Execution.
+The City shall not be bound by any contract, except as hereinafter provided, unless it is in writing, approved by the city council and signed on behalf of the City by the mayor and city clerk or by such other officer or officers as shall be specifically designated by the city council.
+Any of said officers shall sign a contract on behalf of the City when directed to do so by ordinance, resolution, or other order of the city council. - B. City Manager Authority to Contract.
+By ordinance or resolution the city council may authorize the city manager to bind the City, with a written contract, including by purchase order, for the acquisition of equipment, materials, supplies, labor, services or other items included within the budget approved by the city council, and shall by ordinance impose a monetary limit upon such authority as authorized by this Charter. - C. Surplus Property.
+The city council shall by ordinance or resolution provide a method for the sale or exchange of personal property not needed in the City service or not fit for the purpose for which intended, and for the conveyance of title thereto. - D. Sale of Real Property.
+No real property of the City shall be sold, transferred or conveyed without a finding by the Planning Commission as to the consistency of the sale with the general plan.
+Moreover, real property valued at more than two million five hundred thousand dollars (\$2,500,000) may not be sold, transferred or conveyed except by ordinance or resolution passed by an affirmative vote of at least four (4) members of the city council.